Old-fashioned Brown Sugar and Cinnamon Apple Pie

 Preheat oven to 425° F.

 Line a 9-inch pie pan with half the dough.
-Combine the brown sugar with the cinnamon and flour and toss with the apples and lemon juice.
+Combine brown sugar with cinnamon and flour and toss with apples and lemon juice.

-Pour the apple mixture into the prepared pie shell.
-Dot the butter over the top.
+Pour apple mixture into prepared pie shell.
+Dot butter across the filling.